thumbcoded/kemmei-app/usr/MD desktop-offline.md

 - Reduced several vertical paddings and tightened gaps on the flashcards page, and made the flashcard area scroll internally (via `max-height` + `overflow:auto`) so long answer lists or explanations do not force the outer window scrollbar (`css/flashcards.css`).
 - Increased the Electron default window size and minimums to give more vertical room (default 1280×900, min 1100×760) so common layouts fit without scrolling (`electron/main.js`).
 - Made the Progress page lighter on startup by caching per-cert card presence in `localStorage['kemmei:certPresence']`, probing only uncached certs, and clearing the cache on `kemmei:refreshData`; this mirrors the "work with what it has" behavior used on the flashcards page (`js/progress.js`).

+## 2025-10-01 — Today's edits

+- Instrumented `js/flashcards.js` with targeted runtime logging to trace the repro flow: selecting difficulty, saving last-selection, visibilitychange/unload when navigating away (Dashboard), and the subsequent `updateDifficultyDropdown` restore path when returning.
+The logs include explicit reason text (restored from saved / used current / defaulted) to make the sequence obvious in DevTools.
+- Hardened persistence logic:
+	- `saveLastSelection()` now validates the difficulty before writing (skips empty/disabled/transient values) so a programmatic dropdown rebuild can't accidentally overwrite a user's saved Medium with a transient Easy.
+	- `updateDifficultyDropdown()` will restore a saved difficulty even if the option is temporarily disabled (so the user's choice isn't lost), but it only persists that restored value when the option is enabled.
+	- Added guards around programmatic rebuilds (`isRebuildingDifficulty`) so change events from code updates don't trigger unintended saves.
+- Added visibility/unload handlers to try to persist the last selection when the page hides or unloads so navigation to Dashboard records the user's explicit choice reliably.
+- UI fix: CSS tweaks to `css/flashcards.css` to make the collapsed-header Abort button clickable (sticky position, higher z-index, pointer-events enabled) so users can reliably abort an active session.

+Additional notes from today's debugging session
+- Expanded runtime logging beyond difficulty events: added console.info traces on deck/domain/sub selections, mode changes, and the abort/goBack navigation paths so the exact user-navigation sequence is visible in DevTools.
+- Added a session mirror guard (`persistedUnlocks` / runtime mirror) and listeners:
+	- Flashcards now respects the renderer's unlock mirror and listens for `kemmei:unlockToggled` to invalidate cached unlocked difficulties and re-apply saved difficulty when appropriate.
+	- A `persistedUnlocks` Set guards duplicate persistence calls and reduces noisy mirror writes during bulk unlock updates.
+- Change-event protection: implemented `isRebuildingDifficulty` guards so programmatic dropdown rebuilds do not trigger saves.
+- Navigation-safe saves: `saveLastSelection()` is called on `visibilitychange` / `beforeunload` where possible to capture the user's explicit choice when navigating to Dashboard.
+- Minor renderer edits: `flashcards.html` goBack/navigation handlers now emit a small console.info trace to make the user flow obvious when reproducing the issue.
+- Validation: ran a Node syntax/parse check on the modified `js/flashcards.js` to ensure no syntax errors were introduced; no parse errors were observed.

+Progress page edits (today)
+- Reworked percent-indicator logic to use strict token-based matching (cert:domain:sub:difficulty) so parent-level percents are not incorrectly overwritten by child results; this prevents an Easy result from appearing on Medium/Hard indicators (see `js/progress.js`).
+- Progress view now listens for `kemmei:testSaved` (dispatched by flashcards on Test completion) and refreshes relevant parts of the tree so newly-saved completions appear without a full reload.
+- Cached per-cert card presence (`localStorage['kemmei:certPresence']`) reduces startup probes; the cache is updated lazily and cleared on `kemmei:refreshData` so the Progress page remains light and responsive.
+- Clear Progress end-to-end: wired DELETE handlers (`user-progress`, `user-unlocks`, `test-completions`) and added `clearUserUnlocks` / `clearUserTestCompletions` to DB backends so the UI's Clear flow truly resets both backend and local mirrors.
+- Minor UX: domain/title expand state now saves only the last-opened cert/domain per-user and restores by collapsing others first to avoid multiple leftover expansions.

+What I validated locally
+- The updated JS passes a Node syntax check and the new console traces appear in runs where DevTools is open.
+The defensive checks prevented several accidental overwrites in manual tests, and the Abort clickability issue is resolved by the CSS change.

+Remaining suspected race and next step
+- A small timing window can remain when the renderer rebuilds the difficulty dropdown before the mirrored/unlock data is available.
+If you still see the Medium -> Easy revert after these edits, I'll implement a lightweight startup sync: an idempotent read (GET `user-unlocks/{userId}`) before the first `updateDifficultyDropdown()` so the unlock mirror is primed and the dropdown can correctly honor saved difficulty.
+Alternatively I can add a short retry that re-applies the saved difficulty once unlocks arrive.

+If you can reproduce the issue, please run this exact sequence with DevTools Console open (clear console first) and paste the resulting console block here:
+1) Open Flashcards.
+2) Select Medium (observe "difficulty-select change" and "saveLastSelection").
+3) Click Dashboard (observe `visibilitychange: hidden` and `saveLastSelection`).
+4) Return to Flashcards and paste the console output covering the initial selection, the visibility/unload logs, and the `updateDifficultyDropdown` / restore logs shown when Flashcards reload.

+I can then either land the startup unlock-read fix or add a small retry based on what the traces show.